dojo/docs/dojox/mvc/at.rst

 Basic examples
 --------------

-In below example, two seconds later, the text box changes from "Foo" to "Bar" as the "value" property in model changes.
+In below example, two seconds later, the text box changes from "Foo" to "Bar" as the "value" property in model changes:

 .. code-example::
   :width: 320